 In CY22 and on 1 March 2023, the Group granted to eligible employees and executives the opportunity to participate in the grant of performance rights over ordinary shares in Ainsworth Game Technology Limited, under the Ainsworth Game Technology Limited Rights Share Trust (RST).
 These grants were under the same conditions, including vesting dates and share price hurdles despite being granted on separate dates.
 The performance rights were granted at nil consideration or exercise price however are dependent on service conditions, vesting conditions and share price performance hurdles.
-The performance rights convert to ordinary shares of the Company on a one-for-one basis with no voting or dividend rights until this conversion.
+The performance rights with no voting or dividend rights until this conversion.
 The performance hurdles and vesting conditions for this plan are as follows: